Qumulo/LogFilter/README.md

 **IMPORTANT!!** In order to keep the amount of audit log message to a minimum, similar operations performed in rapid succession will be de-duplicated.
 For example, if a user reads the same file 100,000 times in a minute, only one message corresponding to the first read will be generated.

-## Why Filter and Forward?

-There are several reasons why you may wish to filter and forward your Qumulo audit logs.

-1. You wish to aggregate all of your logs onto one machine.
-This is known as log aggregation.
-2. There is a requirement to filter specific logs for better understanding.
-3. Qumulo only uses TCP as the delivery mechanism for rsyslog, but your application requires UDP.

-## Why would I use UDP for rsyslog data?

-The rsyslogd daemon was originally configured to use UDP for log forwarding to reduce overhead.
-While UDP is an unreliable protocol, it's streaming method does not require the overhead of establishing a network session.
-This protocol also reduces network load as the network stream requires no receipt verification or window adjustment.

-You may find that UDP is preferred if:

-1. The receiving device does not support TCP delivery
-2. The receiving device, or hosting network, are severely resource limited
-3. The logs being delivered are considered low priority

-When choosing UDP log delivery, it is important to keep in mind that there is no message delivery verification or **recovery**.
-So, while the likelihood of data loss may not be high, logs can be missed due to network packet loss.

 ## Getting Started